 I wrote (over-shared?) about my experience moving to Mexico (and about life, home, money, love, sex —and lack thereof) in my memoir: Sketchbooks: My Personal Practice.

-Also: If you want to come to Oaxaca with me and experience a behind-the-scenes art and cultural experience, watch this space.
-I’m hosting a workshop here next Fall, 2014.
-Warning: you’ll probably fall madly in love.
+Also: If you want to come to Oaxaca with me and experience a behind-the-scenes art and cultural experience, I host workshop here (mine and for other teachers).
+Warning: you’ll probably fall madly in love this place.